-The duration of your hospital stay will be based on your vitals, progress, and safety.
+The duration of your stay will be based on your vitals, progress, and safety.
 Most patients are discharged approximately 6 hours after their surgery.

-- You will interact primarily with your day surgery nurse and patient care technician (PCT).
-Your nurse will be wearing Caribbean blue, and your tech will be wearing maroon. - A nurse will assist you while getting in and out of bed and into the bathroom.
-He or she will also explain your discharge instructions.
+- You will interact primarily with your day surgery nurse and patient care technician (PCT). - A nurse will assist you while getting in and out of bed and into the bathroom.
 Do not try to get out of bed by yourself.
-They will help guide your movements, monitor pain and dizziness, and keep you safe from falls. - A physical therapist will instruct you in your post-operative instructions that include your home exercise routine and proper crutch walking progression. - You will be weaned off the IV pain medication and switched to an oral pain medication.
-You will experience some pain.
-The goal is to reduce your pain enough for you to rest without unwanted side effects. - An IV will continue to deliver fluids into your system until you are eating and drinking well.
-Your nurse will help progress your diet after surgery. - Your nurse will issue your prescriptions just prior to your check out.
+They will help guide your movements, monitor pain and dizziness, and keep you safe from falls. - A physical therapist will instruct you in your post-operative instructions that include your home exercise routine and proper crutch walking progression.